-Municipal Bond Ratings and Bond Insurance.....

-S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC ("S&P"), and Moody's Investors Service, Inc. ("Moody's") have assigned insured ratings of "AA" (stable outlook) and "A1" (stable outlook), respectively, to the Bonds, as a result of a municipal bond insurance policy to be issued and delivered by Assured Guaranty Municipal Corp. ("AGM" or the "Insurer") at the time of delivery of the Bonds.
+Municipal Bond Ratings and Bond Insurance S&P Global Ratings, a business unit of Standard & Poor's Financial Services LLC ("S&P") assigned an insured rating of "AA" (stable outlook), and Moody's Investors Service, Inc. ("Moody's") is expected to assign an insured rating of "A1" (stable outlook), respectively, to the Bonds, as a result of a municipal bond insurance policy to be issued and delivered by Assured Guaranty Municipal Corp. ("AGM" or the "Insurer") at the time of delivery of the Bonds.
 Additionally, Moody's has assigned an underlying rating of "Baa2" to the Bonds.

-Qualified Tax-Exempt

-Bond Counsel

-and Disclosure Counsel......
-McCall, Parkhurst & Horton L.L.P., Austin, Texas.

-General Counsel ......
-McLean & Howard, L.L.P., Austin, Texas.

-Financial Advisor ......
-Public Finance Group LLC, Austin, Texas.

-Paying Agent / Registrar ......
-UMB Bank, N.A., Austin, Texas.
+Qualified Tax-Exempt Obligations The District has designated the Bonds as "qualified tax-exempt obligations" pursuant to Section 265(b) of the Internal Revenue Code of 1986, as amended, and has represented that the total amount of tax-exempt obligations (including the Bonds) issued by it during calendar year 2024 is not reasonably expected to exceed \$10,000,000.
+See "TAX MATTERS - Qualified Tax-Exempt Obligations for Financial Institutions."
+Bond Counsel and Disclosure Counsel McCall, Parkhurst & Horton L.L.P., Austin, Texas.
+General Counsel McLean & Howard, L.L.P., Austin, Texas.
+Financial Advisor Public Finance Group LLC, Austin, Texas.
+Paying Agent / Registrar UMB Bank, N.A., Austin, Texas.